 Some other key takeaways include:

 - The journalist is not your friend who will just write good things about your company.
-The reason people trust Elina’s journalism is because she always writes the truth good or bad.
+The reason people trust Elina’s journalism is that she always writes the truth, good or bad.
 She says that she feels “lucky to cover startups” and growth companies here in Finland.
-Most of her stories are quite positive and she gets a lot of joy sharing the funding and company growth that is happening here.
+Most of her stories are quite positive, and she gets a lot of joy from sharing the funding and company growth that is happening here.

 - The most common problem with PR is usually with the communications person inside a company who is holding on to information and not telling it when she asks.

 - Even Elina gets her stories edited.
 Everyone answers to an editor.